Chiara Zanni

-She is also known for her voice-work as Hahli in Bionicle: Mask of Light, the titular character in Hamtaro, Jubilee in X-Men: Evolution, Eva "Molly" Wei in Ōban Star-Racers, Piper in Storm Hawks, Stellaluna in the film adaptation of Stellaluna, and Kani Maki in Sushi Pack.
+She is also known for her voice-work as Alex in Camp Candy, Bon Bon in My Little Pony Tales, Navah in Conan and the Young Warriors, Amanda Carey in Hurricanes, Mimi Morton in What About Mimi?, Hahli in Bionicle: Mask of Light, the titular character in Hamtaro, Jubilee in X-Men: Evolution, Eva "Molly" Wei in Ōban Star-Racers, Piper in Storm Hawks, Rachel Palmer in Zeke's Pad, Fiona Munson in Kid vs. Kat, Stellaluna in the film adaptation of Stellaluna, Sips in Super Wish and Kani Maki in Sushi Pack.

 Life and career

 Zanni was born in Vancouver, British Columbia, to an Italian father and an English mother.
-She started her career at the age of eight when she was cast as the "Pokey Little Puppy" in the animated series Little Golden Bookland.
-She has appeared in the feature films X-Men, 40 Days and 40 Nights, Come l'America, In the Land of Women and Good Luck Chuck.
+She started her career at the age of 9 when she was cast as the "Pokey Little Puppy" in the animated television film Little Golden Book Land.
+She has appeared in the feature films X-Men, 40 Days and 40 Nights, Come l'America, and Good Luck Chuck.

 Her television credits include Supernatural, Stargate Atlantis, Edgemont, Trophy Wife, Bye Bye Birdie, 1st to Die and Post Mortem.
-She has also provided voice-work to projects such as Zeke's Pad, Hamtaro, Trollz, My Little Pony, Polly Pockets, Barbie: Fairytopia, X-Men: Evolution, Sabrina: The Animated Series, Bionicle: Mask of Light, Inuyasha, Storm Hawks, and Ōban Star-Racers.
+She has also provided voice-work to projects such as Zeke's Pad, Hamtaro, Trollz, My Little Pony, Polly Pockets, Barbie: Fairytopia, X-Men: Evolution, Sabrina: The Animated Series, Bionicle: Mask of Light, Inuyasha, Storm Hawks, Kid vs. Kat, and Ōban Star-Racers.

 In 2013, she made her Los Angeles voice acting debut with Henry Hugglemonster.

-She voiced Daring Do in My Little Pony: Friendship is Magic, and she has appeared in MLP conventions in Vancouver and Richmond.
+She voiced Daring Do in My Little Pony: Friendship Is Magic, and she has appeared in MLP conventions in Vancouver and Richmond.